Canadian Firearms Safety Course

 Non-Restricted Classes held on Saturdays – Restricted on Sundays

-Minors 12 and up can do the Non-Restricted Course, 8 Hour Classroom Instruction, Testing completed same day.
+Minors 12 and up can do the Non-Restricted Course, 8 Hour Classroom Instruction, Testing completed the same day.

 Minors info here: RCMP Minors PAL

 Restricted Only 4 -6 Hour class, bring your PAL or CFSC course report with you as well as Operators license.
 You must be 18 to complete this class.

 Booking Combined & Standalone Classes: Saturday/Sunday, May 2020

 What to expect in your CFSC courses & exams:

 The course is designed to give the student a working knowledge of safe firearms handling and familiarity with the laws and procedures regarding gun ownership in Canada.
 Following the firearms training even complete novices should have no problem passing the required examinations.